 Let’s show kids that math can be fun outside school – that it’s a part of regular life.
-And parents can help teachers do their job by keeping the learning going at home!
+And parents can help support our teachers by keeping the learning going at home!

 - Great Lakes Bay Region, Michigan